 to follow a course comprising clinically-proven male hair loss treatments

 for at least six months prior to the procedure.

 The reason for pre-surgery treatments is to maximise hair growth and stabilise shedding.
 This gives the surgeon both a cleaner area to work with, and a full donor area full of healthy hairs to harvest and relocate.
 It also gives the client the chance to see how well they respond to treatment.
-Given these medcally-approved treatments form the backbone of bespoke hair loss treatment courses for men who haven’t had a transplant, the resulting regrowth can often make the idea of a transplant redundant.
+Given these MHRA licensed and FDA approved treatments form the backbone of many hair loss treatment courses for men who haven’t had a transplant, the resulting changes can often make the idea of a transplant redundant.

 Illusion of fuller hair

 Whatever the story, the England captain's hair is definitely showing signs of severe thinning… or at least it is when he lets his guard down.